-You want to get more clients.
+So you need to get more clients for your law firm.
 You’ve heard online marketing works, but you’re not sure where to start.
 Between Google, Facebook, PPC, SEO, and online reviews, there’s a lot to consider—and there are plenty of consultants who will claim that their solution is best.

 How do you know what law firm marketing tactics will work for you?
 How do you know what to invest in and what to ignore?

 We’ve published several tips from individual law firms here, and we hope you find them useful.